shawnadrockleonard/development-samples/InfoPath/README.md

 ﻿# development-samples
 InfoPath Example and Description

-### Disclaimer ###
-**THIS CODE IS PROVIDED *AS IS* WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, OR NON-INFRINGEMENT.**

-Microsoft provides programming examples for illustration only, without warranty either expressed or implied, including, but not limited to, the implied warranties of merchantability and/or fitness for a particular purpose.

-This sample assumes that you are familiar with the programming language being demonstrated and the tools used to create and debug procedures.
-Microsoft support professionals can help explain the functionality of a particular procedure, but they will not modify these examples to provide added functionality or construct procedures to meet your specific needs.
-If you have limited programming experience, you may want to contact a Microsoft Certified Partner or the Microsoft fee-based consulting line at (800) 936-5200.

-It is your responsiblity to review the code and understand what is being performed.

 ### Summary ###
 Please note: We will use the succeeding posts to project the form into a full application.
 I will provide brief screenshots to detail the form and its purpose.